 - Wash the rice in several changes of water until it runs clear.
-Drain with sieve to make sure all water is drained off.
+Drain with a sieve to make sure all water is drained off.
 Getting rid of excess starch is important or the rice will be sticky and mushy

 Cooking on stove-top:

 - Bring water and coconut milk to a boil and then add rice and the rest of the ingredients.
 Stir to mix.
 Lower the heat to low to let it simmer.
 Cover with lid and let it cook for the next 20 minutes.
 Turn off the heat but DO NOT open the lid yet.
 Let it rest for 10 minutes.
 Uncover the lid and fluff the rice

 Cooking in rice cooker: